-The bundle extends to 84 days (12 weeks) postpartum.
-Ideally, postpartum care would extend to 12 months.
 The workgroup recommends at least two postpartum visits with additional visits as needed.
 Postpartum care should be individualized following recommendations within the American College of Obstetrics and Gynecologists committee opinion on Redefining the Postpartum Visit.
 Higher-risk patients may need to be seen more often.
 Visits should at a minimum include the following services related to pregnancy and labor and delivery, and not unrelated services:

-- Three weeks, or earlier as needed, postpartum visit including: - For patients with eclampsia, follow the Washington State Perinatal Collaborative postpartum follow-up care schedule. - Physical recovery from birth - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Sexuality including contraception (if needed) and discussing birth spacing - Same-day placement of long-acting reversible contraceptive, if desired - Use of shared decision making on contraception (e.g., Birth control options: Things to consider) - Infant care and feeding including breastfeeding - Sleep and fatigue - Other topics as needed or wanted by the patient - Additional comprehensive visit prior to 12 weeks postpartum including:30 - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Infant care and feeding including breastfeeding - Sleep and fatigue - Physical recovery from birth - Chronic disease management, if needed - Health maintenance - Identification of primary care provider to assume care after 12 weeks postpartum - Discussion of importance of vaccines - Gestational diabetes follow-up, if needed - Violence and abuse - Other topics as needed or wanted by the patient - Patient Support.
+- First Visit: Three weeks, or earlier as needed - For patients with eclampsia, follow the Washington State Perinatal Collaborative postpartum follow-up care schedule. - Physical recovery from birth - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Sexuality including contraception (if needed) and discussing birth spacing - Same-day placement of long-acting reversible contraceptive, if desired - Use of shared decision making on contraception (e.g., Birth control options: Things to consider) - Infant care and feeding including breastfeeding - Sleep and fatigue - Other topics as needed or wanted by the patient - Second Visit: Prior to 12 weeks postpartum29 - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Infant care and feeding including breastfeeding - Sleep and fatigue - Physical recovery from birth - o Chronic disease management, if needed - Health maintenance - o Identification of primary care provider to assume care after 12 weeks postpartum - Discussion of importance of vaccines - Gestational diabetes follow-up, if needed - Violence and abuse - Other topics as needed or wanted by the patient - Patient Support.
 Support patients as needed or refer patients to available support services.
 See Appendix F: Support Services.